OutSystems/docs-product/src/building-apps/reuse-and-refactor/convert-to-library.md

 ---
-summary: How to convert an existing Mobile or Reactive module to a Library.
+summary: Explore how to convert Mobile or Reactive modules to a Library in OutSystems 11 (O11), including handling specific constraints and TrueChange errors.
 tags: runtime-mobileandreactiveweb
 locale: en-us
 guid: 08e6258e-4543-4232-b5dc-1fd3707a0ecf